 We're in the final stages of planning with communities - stay tuned for the upcoming announcement on our website, social channels and Fetu newsletter very soon.

-The overarching theme for the 2022 Pacific Language Weeks was sustainability, which aligned with our Pacific Languages Strategy and fed into the UNESCO Decade of Indigenous Languages to sustain and revitalise heritage languages.
-This theme of sustainability has resonated strongly with our Pacific communities, who have agreed to carry it over for Pacific Language Weeks 2023.
+The overarching theme for the 2023 and 2022 Pacific Language Weeks was sustainability, which aligned with our Pacific Languages Strategy 2022-2032 and fed into the UNESCO Decade of Indigenouse Languages to sustain and revitalise heritage languages.

 We've collated a range of free eye-catching resources for you to download and help promote Pacific Language Weeks 2023: Download resources.

 Pacific languages are a key cornerstone for the health and wellbeing of Pacific people.
 History shows us that a loss of language leads to a loss of culture and identity.

 Language Week celebrations had their origins in Samoa in 2007 with Vaiaso o le Gagana Samoa, founded by Fa’alapotopotoga mo le A’oa’oina o le Gagana Samoa i Aotearoa (FAGASA).
 In 2009, the Human Rights Commission came on board to support the communities and the concept of Pacific Language Weeks was born.

 Since 2010, the Ministry for Pacific Peoples has been supporting Pacific Language Weeks, promoting and raising awareness of the diversity of our Pacific languages in Aotearoa.
 Each year, the Ministry works closely with Pacific communities’ to maintain and promote indigenous languages across the country, encouraging their use in our daily lives to help them thrive.